GY-CODING/login-server/README.md

 # login-server
-Back-end application that provides a secure interface to manage GY Coding accounts.
+Back-end application that provides a secure interface to manage GY Coding accounts..